Policy FAQs (Frequently Asked Questions)

 - What if I can’t pay my bill?

-Feel free to call FMOA to discuss how we can assist you.
+Please call FMOA to discuss how we can assist you.
 FMOA is willing to set up an automatic pay per month program so that your account is kept active.
 Our process for billing is that we send out bills within 1-7 days of service.
 We will remind you within 30 days.
 If FMOA does not hear back from you or you do not provide a forwarding address, we will begin the process of notifying collections and potentially discontinuing your care.